CrashOverride85/zc95/docs/LuaNotes.md

 If a specific frequency is required (rather than just as often as possible), a `loop_freq_hz = n` option can be added to the `Config = {}` block, where `n` is between 1 and 400.
 Be aware that for particularly complex scripts, higher values are unlikely to work well - and note that this setting will only reduce how often Loop() is called when compared to the default.

 ## Audio
-Lua scripts can be made to react to audio intensity/volume changes when being ran locally, or over Wifi.
+Lua scripts can be made to react to audio intensity/volume changes when being run locally, or over Wifi.

 To use audio support:
 * Configure the box for audio as per the usual [audio operation](./AudioInput-Operation.md) notes, and confirm that the inbuilt `Audio intensity` pattern is working as expected
 * Set `audio_processing_mode = "AUDIO_INTENSITY"` in the script `Config` section
-* Optionally, add a `AUDIO_VIEW_INTENSITY_STEREO` or `AUDIO_VIEW_INTENSITY_MONO` menu item.
-Only useful if the script isn't being ran remotely
+* Optionally, add an `AUDIO_VIEW_INTENSITY_STEREO` or `AUDIO_VIEW_INTENSITY_MONO` menu item.
+Only useful if the script isn't being run remotely
 * Implement `function AudioIntensityChange(left_chan, right_chan, virt_chan)` in the script to receive audio data

 ### Microphone input
-With the [microphone pre-amp enabled](./AudioInput-Operation.md), the amplified signal will be present in the `left_chan` value. `right_chan` will have the same signal, but without the mic pre-amp so will be much weaker - likely unusablely so - therefore should be discarded.
-For microphone input, if a waveform display is desired a `AUDIO_VIEW_INTENSITY_MONO` menu item should be added.
+With the [microphone pre-amp enabled](./AudioInput-Operation.md), the amplified signal will be present in the `left_chan` value. `right_chan` will have the same signal, but without the mic pre-amp so will be much weaker - likely unusably so - therefore should be discarded.
+For microphone input, if a waveform display is desired an `AUDIO_VIEW_INTENSITY_MONO` menu item should be added.

 ### Line input
 With the [microphone pre-amp disabled](./AudioInput-Operation.md), the line level signal will be present in `left_chan` and `right_chan` for the left and right audio channels respectively.
 If the signal is expected to be stereo, a stereo waveform display can be shown by adding a menu item with the type `AUDIO_VIEW_INTENSITY_STEREO`.

 ### AudioIntensityChange(left_chan, right_chan, virt_chan)
-With `audio_processing_mode = "AUDIO_INTENSITY"` in the `Config` section of the script, it is expected that a `AudioIntensityChange` function will be present to receive audio volume/intensity changes.
+With `audio_processing_mode = "AUDIO_INTENSITY"` in the `Config` section of the script, it is expected that an `AudioIntensityChange` function will be present to receive audio volume/intensity changes.

 The `left_chan` and `right_chan` parameters are for the left and right audio channels respectively.
-The `virt_chan` is an attempt a simulating a triphase effect on a separate logical channel, and probably isn't much use - I suggest ignoring it for now.
+The `virt_chan` is an attempt at simulating a triphase effect on a separate logical channel, and probably isn't much use - I suggest ignoring it for now.

 All values sent to these functions will be 0-255, so if used to modulate the output power of a channel, will need to be scaled to 0-1000.